waltervh/BornAgain-website/content/documentation/working-with-python/fitting/fitting-highlights/instrument-description/index.md

 {{< /highlight >}}

-During the fit, only the detector corresponding to the `roi` will be simulated and used for $\chi^2$ calculations.
+During the fit, only the part of the detector corresponding to the `roi` will be simulated and used for $\chi^2$ calculations.

-### Importing real data using Fabio library
+### Importing the real data using Fabio library

-[Fabio library](https://github.com/silx-kit/fabio) provide a convenient way to import experimental data in the form of `numpy` array.
+The [Fabio library](https://github.com/silx-kit/fabio) provides a convenient way to import experimental data in the form of a `numpy` array.

 ```python
 import fabio